dmulyalin/NORFAB/docs/norfab_getting_started.md

 ```

 this will start the NorFab broker process, Nornir worker process, instantiate
-NFCLI client and drop you into interactive command line shell :shell:.
+NFCLI client and drop you into interactive command line shell :shell:

 ```
 nf#?